tanous/website/content/event/holoUK II/index.md

 projects:
 ---

-Please follow [THIS LINK](https://docs.google.com/forms/d/e/1FAIpQLSdvtalg2i0UXiU7w4-eYJKvDNe9g1Nx00v_d-XloG1gNF5wgQ/viewform) to register by 30 August 2023 and await confirmation before making any travel arrangements (space at the venue is limited).
+Please follow [THIS LINK](https://forms.gle/qzvDBJcmQ4ue2hWbA) to register by January 31 2024 and await confirmation before making any travel arrangements (space at the venue is limited).